Houssein El Turkey, Ph.D.

 In the classroom, I typically implement active learning methodologies such as Inquiry-Based Learning, group work or think-pair-share, peer instruction, and reflective assignments.
 I have taught a variety of courses including the Calculus sequence, Discrete Math, Foundations of Math, Linear Algebra, Number Theory, and Modern Algebra.

-I am serving as a Faculty Fellow (2021-2023) at the University’s Center for Teaching Excellence (CTE).
-As a CTE fellow, I have shared my research expertise as RUME researcher to work with interested faculty in starting research in Scholarship of Teaching and Learning (SoTL).
+Currently, I am the director of the University’s Center for Teaching Excellence.
+I work with our faculty and administration to offer interactive workshops, guest lectures, or panel discussions on various topics in higher education.
+Prior to that, I served as a CTE Faculty Fellow (2021-2022).
+As a CTE fellow, I shared my research expertise as a RUME researcher to work with interested faculty in starting research in Scholarship of Teaching and Learning (SoTL).
 Using my background in active-learning methodologies and their positive impact on creating inclusive classroom climate, I am interested in working with faculty on identifying changes we can make in our teaching methods to allow for an active classroom that leads to an increased sense of belonging for students, particularly students from marginalized groups.
-Tangentially, I am interested in exploring with faculty equitable and inclusive teaching practices.
-These include, for example, the different mechanisms and processes of reflective teaching.
-To achieve these goals, I have been organizing interactive workshops, guest lectures, or panel discussions on these different topics.

 Outside of academics, I enjoy cooking Lebanese food and being on the tennis court.
-To find out more about me, please check my CV.
+To find out more about me, please check my website: math.newhaven.edu/~helturkey.